wireapp/wire-server-deploy/ansible/README.md

 poetry install
 ```

+Note: the 'make download-cli-binaries' part of 'make download' requires either that you have run this all as root, or that the user you are running these scripts can 'sudo' without being prompted for a password.
+I run 'sudo ls', get prompted for a password, THEN run 'make download'.
-* download the ansible roles necessary to install databases and kubernetes
+* Download the ansible roles necessary to install databases and kubernetes:
 ```
 make download
 ```

-## Provision virtual machines
+## Provisioning machines

 Create the following: